Tel Aviv–HaShalom railway station

-Tel Aviv HaShalom railway station (תַּחֲנַת תֵּל אָבִיב – הַשָּלוֹם) is a major railway station on the Ayalon Railway in central Tel Aviv, Israel, serving most lines of Israel Railways.
+Tel Aviv–HaShalom railway station (תַּחֲנַת תֵּל אָבִיב – הַשָּלוֹם) is a major railway station on the Ayalon Railway in central Tel Aviv, Israel, serving most lines of Israel Railways.
 It is located in the median of the Ayalon Highway at the HaShalom interchange, near the city's main commercial area and HaKirya IDF base.
 In 2019, over 15 million passengers used the station, making it the busiest in the country.

 The station was built by the Polish company Mostostal Warszawa and opened in 1996 with two tracks served by two side platforms.
 One of the platforms was turned into an island platform when a third track was added in 2006.
-The station building is located above the platforms, with entrances on the north side of HaShalom Road and via a bridge connected to the Azrieli Center mall.
+The station building is located above the platforms, with entrances on the north side of HaShalom Road and via a bridge connected to the Azrieli Center mall and the Shaul HaMelech light rail station.

 Exit-only stairways were opened in 2008 to provide direct access to bus stops on the southern side of HaShalom Road.
 In February 2021 Israel Railways completed the construction of a second passenger terminal building located on the southern side of HaShalom road, opposite from the existing passenger building.

 Electronic boards display the timetable in the station building, on the platforms, and in the shopping mall.

 Electrification works in the station were completed in 2020.
 An additional side platform and fourth track are expected to be added to the station in the mid-2020s as part of the project to add a fourth track to the Ayalon Railway.